mdaiter/IoTBlockchain/README.md

 # IoTBlockchain
 App for a WiFi router that currently uses Merkle trees to verify that data is being sent from point A to B securely, before sending it off to Wink.
 Wrote a...spartan...Wink API in C. The plan is to expand this into a blockchain over a widely distributed system, so Wink could have possible backups of data in case of crashes, as well as the ability for IoT to IoT direct transactions over time.
+Also for Wink to be able to have some sort of verification that no man in the middle attack is happening for its routers

 To be compiled with OpenWRT or by itself.